New FBI Director Kash Patel is sworn in as acting ATF chief, AP source says

 It’s not immediately clear if President Donald Trump intends to nominate Patel for the ATF post, or what the administration’s plans are for the agency that has long been the target of Republicans.
 Justice Department and White House officials didn’t immediately respond to a request for comment.

-With about 5,500 employees, the ATF is responsible for enforcing the nation’s laws around firearms, explosives and arson.
+Patel will now oversee the bureau of roughly 5,500 employees that’s responsible for enforcing the nation’s laws around firearms, explosives and arson.
 Among other things, it’s in charge of licensing federal firearms dealers, tracing guns used in crimes and analyzing intelligence in shooting investigations.

 Democrats raised alarm at Patel’s nomination for FBI director over his lack of management experience compared to past directors and because of a vast catalog of incendiary past statements, which include calling investigators who scrutinized Trump “government gangsters.”